MHendricks/Esp8266-to-Arduino-WebServer-example/readme.md

 # Uploading the web server

-Next you need to upload all of the files in the esp8266 folder other than LICENSE and README.md.
+Next you need to upload all of the files in the esp8266 folder other than http_index.css, LICENSE and README.md.
 I use ESPlorer http://esp8266.ru/esplorer/.
 Unfortunately this means you have to upload one file at a time.

 To test run **init1.lua** by clicking the refresh button on the left side of Esplorer then click on the init1.lua button.
 After you are sure everything is working correctly, you can rename this to init.lua so it is run as soon as the Esp gets power.
 I do this because if you cause a error in init.lua to fix it you will need to reflash the esp.